 I find that it is always worth reviewing the characteristics of the data you are returning and asking the question, is there some natural property of the data that would be more effective at sub-dividing the data into smaller chunks?

 Know Your A,B,Cs

 The most obvious example is with a list of names.
-Many contact manager type applications will group contacts by first letter of either the first name or last name.
-Using alphabetic ordering creates 26 "pages" of data.
+Many contact manager-type applications will group contacts by the first letter of either the first name or last name.
+Using alphabetic ordering creates 26 “pages” of data.
 This makes it much easier for a user to jump to the page that contains the person they are looking for.

 It is true that using the alphabet to page through names, limits you to only 26 pages (assuming you don’t use two letters, which would be a bit weird), however even with just those pages, my estimate is you could still return a list of 30,000 names in a JSON document and still be smaller than the 150K banner ad.
 With compression, you could return far more.

 Alphabet-based paging is only one of many ways that data can be segregated.
 Time-based data is ripe for doing smart paging.
 Data can be paged by day, by week, by month.
 You can often see this mechanism on blogs.
 It’s easy to jump to all the posts done in a previous month.

 Sometimes data has other segments like classifications, categories or geographies.
 The groups may not have a natural sequence, so you may have to invent one.